IQSS/dataverse/doc/sphinx-guides/source/admin/discoverability.rst

 - :ref:`dataverse.signposting.level1-author-limit`

-  `max-authors` - sets the max number of authors to be shown in `level 1` profile.
+  Sets the max number of authors to be shown in `level 1` profile.
   If the number of authors (with identifier URLs) exceeds this value, no author links will be shown in `level 1` profile.
   The default is 5.

 - :ref:`dataverse.signposting.level1-item-limit`

-  `max-items` - sets the max number of items/files which will be shown in `level 1` profile.
+  Sets the max number of items/files which will be shown in `level 1` profile.
 Datasets with too many files will not show any file links in `level 1` profile.
 They will be shown in `level 2` linkset only.
   The default is 5.

+See also :ref:`signposting-api` in the API Guide.

 Additional Discoverability Through Integrations
 -----------------------------------------------